DIDSR/LCD_CT/README.rst

 Then open the LCD_CT directory in Matlab or Octave and run `demo_01_singlerecon_LCD.m` to test the LCD estimation code .

-- Note that the LCD Phantom Creation code uses functions from `Michigan Image Reconstruction Toolkit (MIRT) <https://github.com/JeffFessler/mirt>`_.
+- Run 'demo_test_phantomcreation.m' to test the LCD phantom creation code.
+Note that the LCD Phantom Creation code uses functions from `Michigan Image Reconstruction Toolkit (MIRT) <https://github.com/JeffFessler/mirt>`_.
 If it is not already installed, it will be downloaded and installed automatically.
-If the automatic download does not work, this can be done manually:
+If the automatic download does not work (possibly due to matlab upzip function), this can be done manually:
 1) download MIRT from https://github.com/JeffFessler/mirt;
 2) Upzip MIRT to a local directory;
 3) In Matlab, Run the file "setup.m" in the MIRT local directory to add all the MIRT subdirectories to the MATLAB workspace;